-Planning your Kuala Terengganu Roadtrip must include a list of most interesting things to do in Kuala Terengganu.
+Planning your Kuala Terengganu Roadtrip must include a list of the most interesting things to do in Kuala Terengganu.
 My initial plans were based on the tourist map I obtained from a KLIA2.
 My curiosity grew as I read more about the cultural history of Kuala Terengganu.

 The first thing that I immediately noticed when I stepped out of Sultan Mahmud Airport at Kuala Terengganu was the laid back and relaxed feel of Kuala Terengganu City.
 There was no traffic congestion or overcrowding at the roadside bus stops and shopping areas.
-Getting closer to the main part of the city shows good urban planning and layout of wide roads and beautiful buildings.
+Getting closer to the main part of the city shows good urban planning and the layout of wide roads and beautiful buildings.
 Book Airport Transfer with Klook

-Some modern construction has taken place in the last decade, however, driving from KT Airpot to the city area you will still feel a kampong style houses and provincial lifestyle.
+Some modern construction has taken place in the last decade, however, driving from KT Airpot to the city area you will still feel kampong style houses and the provincial lifestyle.